liyanasahir/liyanasahir.github.io/_pages/about.md

 #### Get in Touch

-The best way to reach me is via mail : liyanaliasahir@gmail.com
+The best way to contact me is via mail : liyanaliasahir@gmail.com

 If you've read and liked any of my stories, feel free to follow me on [instagram](https://instagram.com/liyanasahir) for updates on future posts.